tildeholmqvist/connected/README.md

 Overall the website is working correctly, and the main code is free from errors, except for the [Summernote related ones](#summernote-errors).

+I encountered a bug when using the discussion ID as a button attribute.
+However, removing this attribute caused the button to malfunction, so I left it unchanged.

 ### Unfixed Bugs

 When a user is creating their own discussion post, they are able to submit the post with invalid input in the textarea.